 At the end of July 2010 OFCOM, the telecoms regulator, announced a voluntary code of conduct for ISPs supplying broadband.
 This was done after many suppliers were found supplying broadband at speeds well below the ‘up to’ advertised speed.
 As of 1st March 2019 OFCOM have put in to place an additional code “Better Broadband Speeds Information” which states that suppliers must (at the point of sale) provide expected speed estimates during peak hours.
 Peak hours are defined as 8-10pm for residential services and 12-2pm for business services).

 There are aspects that OFCOM’s voluntary code(s) of conduct misses, so we have taken their proposals and added some additional aspects to ensure that our customers understand what they will get for the money that they pay.

-As a responsible ISP and provider of IT solutions, we have never tried to sell something as something it’s not.
+As a responsible ISP, we have never tried to sell something as something it’s not.

-We clearly state that all our services are supplied at the fastest speed that your line will support and any one wanting to know a predicted speed for their service should either contact us and / or make use of the BT checker.
+We clearly state that all our services are supplied at the fastest speed that your line will support and any one wanting to know a predicted speed for their service should either use the online broadband checker available on our web site or contact us.

 We will analyse our monitoring to identify congestion and quality issues in both the carrier networks and our connections to the carrier networks.
 We will work closely with carriers to promptly identify and rectify issues in their network by any means necessary.